What is ERP?

 Small steps, if needed.

-You want your anxiety to decrease by at least 50%, and your urges to escape the situation or urges to carry out your compulsion to reduce before moving on to the next item on your hierarchy.
+You want your anxiety to decrease by at least 50%, and your urges to escape the situation or to carry out your compulsion to reduce before moving on to the next item on your hierarchy.

-Whether you undertake self-help or are working with a psychologist, it essential that you can undertake self-exposure on your own, as this is all practice-based.
+Whether you undertake self-help or are working with a psychologist, it is essential that you can undertake self-exposure on your own, as this is all practice-based.

 The aim is to practice each exposure, one at a time, without compulsions until your anxiety decreases by at least 50%.

 There are situations where it might be challenging to practice real-life exposures.
 For example, if you are afraid that you will shout something immoral in a place of worship, you can use imaginal exposure.

 How does imaginal exposure work?

 It follows the same principles discussed above for in vivo exposure, only now you use your imagination for the exposure rather than real life.

 What happens when you do Exposure Response Prevention?

 When you practice these behavioural experiments and do not perform compulsions, you will notice that your anxiety does not last very long.
 It will start to reduce without resorting to a ritual or using avoidance.
 Over time you will also notice that your urge to carry out compulsions decreases.